Federal Request for Recovery of Overpayments Under Arbitrage Rebate Provisions

 Historical Past-Year Versions of Federal Form 8038-R

-We have a total of four past-year versions of Form 8038-R in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8038-R in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8038-R (Rev. April 2011)